What is a Thorough Examination?

-However, NOT all Thorough Examinations are created equal.
-It is crucial to ensure that your Thorough Examinations comprehensively cover both the lifting and the driving mechanisms of the truck: amazingly, not all of them do.
-Click here to see all the elements a good Thorough Examination should cover.
+It is crucial to ensure that your Thorough Examinations comprehensively cover both the lifting and the driving mechanisms of the truck, because not all of them do.
+Some examinations only cover LOLER, which could put equipment, operators and businesses at risk.

 For peace of mind, it makes sense to get your Thorough Examination from a CFTS-accredited Competent Person.
-The CFTS seal is your guarantee that your truck will actually be examined carefully, and that key components such as brakes and steering will be checked along with the lifting mechanism.
+The CFTS mark is your guarantee that your truck will be examined carefully, and that key components such as brakes and steering will be checked along with the lifting mechanism.

 To find out when your next Thorough Examination is due, click here to use our online calculator.